casper-network/docs/source/docs/casper/staking/index.md

 ## Staking vs. Delegating {#staking-vs-delegating}

-Node operators stake their tokens to earn the eligibility to propose and approve blocks on the network.
+Node operators stake their tokens to earn eligibility to propose and approve blocks on the network.
 They also run and maintain servers connected to the network.
-If they win a validator slot, they become validators to enable the Proof-of-Stake aspect of the network, a process different from mining tokens.
+If they win a validator slot, they become validators and help enable the Proof-of-Stake aspect of the network, a process different from mining tokens.
 Validators thus earn rewards for participating and for securing the network.

 Anyone can participate in the protocol to earn rewards without maintaining a Casper node (a server that stores a copy of the blockchain).
 One can delegate or allocate CSPR tokens to a chosen validator on the network.
 Validators retain a commission, a percentage of the rewards generated from staked tokens.
 Participating in the protocol this way, the community can help improve the network's decentralization and security and earn rewards in return.
 Block explorers connected to the network usually post the base annual reward rate.